avikejriwal/ratebeer_prediction/README.md

 `collect.py`: runs the searcher and scraper to collect data for beers in the United States

-data for the 50 states is cleaned and  analyzed in the `analyze.ipynb`
+data for the 50 states is cleaned and  analyzed in `analyze.ipynb`

+`beer_model.pkl`: contains a trained Ridge model.